AaronBeaudoin/vue-text-input/README.md

 When added to an element, prevent the default behavior of `mousedown` events on that element.
 This allows the element to be clicked without blurring the active `<text-input>` component.

-## Input History Caveats
+## Why no input history?
+(Undo/Redo Behavior)

-Unfortunately, there is no adequate cross-platform way to use the native undo/redo stack for an input if it is being modified programatically.
-This is a problem because `<text-input>` always has to update its value programatically in order to provide the functionality that it does.
+Unfortunately, there is no adequate cross-platform way to use the **native** undo/redo stack for an input if it is being modified programatically.
+This is a problem because some features of the `<text-input>` component depend completely on being able to programatically modify the input element.

-Browsers do provide the `document.execCommand` function which can be used with the `insertText` command to insert text into an active area of the document.
+Browsers do provide the `document.execCommand` function which can be used with the `insertText` command to insert text into an **active** area of the document.
 This is the only way that text can be added to the document programatically which works with the native undo/redo stack.
-However, this method of inserting text has several critical issues.
+However, this method of inserting text has several critical limitations.

-1. The input must be focused, making this function insufficient for reacting to data changes.
-2. The function is only for inserting text into the input, not for setting the entire value of the input.
-To set the entire value, the input's `selectionStart` and `selectionEnd` properties must still be set to the `0` and `element.value.length` respectively before running `document.execCommand`.
+1. Since the function works simply on whatever is currently active, an input must be focused to be modified.
-3. The input formatting implementation that `vue-text-input` uses relies on always being able to set the entire value of an input.
-Therefore, the process just described in (2) would have to be done each time the input in updated, resulting in the entire value of the input being selected after each undo.
-This is a bad user experience and means that using `document.execCommand` is fundamentally incompatible with live input formatting.
+2. The input formatting implementation that `vue-text-input` uses sets the entire value of an input whenever it needs to be updated.
+This is _possible_ with `document.execCommand` by selecting the entire value of the input before each insert, but this results in the whole value being selected after each undo.
-4. `document.execCommand` has issues in FireFox.
+3. `document.execCommand` has issues in FireFox and can have inconsistent behavior across browsers.

-For this reason, I have chosen not to support the native undo/redo stack in `vue-text-input`.
-An custom alternative undo/redo history solution will be implemented in the future.
+For these reasons, the native undo/redo stack is currently unsupported in `vue-text-input`.
+However, I plan to implement a custom alternative input history solution in the future allowing undo/redo to still be possible everywhere except for in the native context menu.

 ## Author Information